instance01/fish-rl-alife/README.md

 Previous work analyses a single-agent scenario using a DQN.
 We find that PPO performs much better, which enables emergent behavior such as cooperation or herding.
 We end up adding multiple features to the environment (multiple predators, starvation, stunning, no walls, varying difficulty of hunting in terms of view distance and maximum speed).

 See the results section further below for a set of charts and results.
+A paper was published in [ALIFE 2021](https://direct.mit.edu/isal/proceedings/isal/74/102891).

 ## Project Structure